Heeeeeeliang/comp3011-cw2-search-engine/README.md

 ## GenAI declaration

-This project was developed with assistance from Claude (Anthropic), used in two surfaces:

-- **Claude Opus 4.7 via the anthropic.com chat UI** for early scaffolding on Day 1 (the crawler).
-- **Claude Code CLI (Opus 4.7, 1M-context)** for Days 2–3 as a
-  pair-programming surface running inside the project directory, with read/write access to source and test files via tool use.

-Per-day usage notes, concrete pushbacks, things the AI got wrong, and things I (the student) decided to do differently are recorded in `GENAI_LOG.md` (local only, not committed — see `.gitignore`).
-That log is the raw material for the video's GenAI critical-evaluation segment (15% of the rubric).

-A short summary of the kinds of moments the log captures:

-- AI suggested `.decompose()` on `<script>` / `<style>` tags before text extraction — a non-obvious detail that prevents inline JS from leaking into the index.
-- AI's first `do_build` had no error handling.
-Pushed back; added the `try/except CrawlError` and a `_RaisingCrawler` fixture.
-- AI initially recommended `shlex.split(query, posix=True)` for the
-  phrase parser — would have crashed on contractions like `don't`.
-  Verified empirically and switched to `shlex.shlex` with `quotes='"'`.
-- AI's first `_NoNetworkSession` integration fixture missed the `.headers` attribute the Crawler writes to.
-Surfaced the contract on first run; fixed in the same commit.
-- AI claimed Pickle would be 3-5× faster to load.
-Benchmarked and reported the actual 1.6× — a smaller speedup than advertised, but the save (24×) and disk-size (6.5×) wins justify the dual storage.

-The video walks through the most significant of these in detail.
+This project was developed with AI assistance, in line with the assignment's "Green tier" GenAI policy.
+The tools used were **Claude Opus 4.7** (via the anthropic.com chat UI) and **Claude Code CLI** (Opus 4.7) — the latter as a pair-programming surface running inside the project directory.

+A timestamped log of every substantive AI interaction — including specific points where the AI was wrong, where I pushed back, and design decisions I made independently — was kept throughout development as raw material for the critical evaluation.
+The video demonstration covers the most significant of these.
 ---

 ## Future work